dimadio/newrelic-erlang/README.md

 transform the metrics, so if you're using Folsom, estatsd or your own tools, have a look at `newrelic_statman` to see how it's done.

+A sample application showing how to use this application is available [here](https://github.com/dparnell/newrelic-erlang-example).

 ## Configuration

 Two application environment variables must be set in the `newrelic` app: